 For those so inclined we recommend a visit to the well-manicured and a beautiful cemetery.
 The tree and bush lined walking tracks of this peaceful final resting place, is less than a kilometre from the fort.

-Varaždin is also famous for Varaždin Baroque Evenings, a music festival held in September and its University – one of the best things to do in Croatia!
+The town is famous for Varaždin Baroque Evenings, a music festival held in September at its University – it’s one of the best things to do in Croatia in September!

 12. Trestno Arboretum